Guarantor Home Loans

 Do I need to prove any savings?

 Even though guarantor loans allow you to borrow 100% of the purchase price, many lenders still require you to have 5% of the purchase price in genuine savings.
-This is simply money that you have saved yourself.
+This is simply money that you have saved yourself although there are exceptions such as using paid rent as genuine savings.

 Other lenders do not have a specific policy regarding this.
 Instead their credit scoring system will decline your loan based on your asset position relative to your income.